South Hall School, Colintraive

 The first school in Colintraive opened at South Hall about 1800 as a single classroom cottage.
 Shortly afterwards the teacher’s flat was added.
 There is a double desk from the school in the heritage centre

 The school closed in 1975 and the pupils moved to a new building in the Clachan of Glendaruel.
-Kilmodan school today provides a significant local resource for pupils, parents, and their communities.
+Kilmodan school continues to provide a significant local resource for pupils, parents, and the community.

 Dances and Cruises